revbayes/revbayes.github.io/tutorials/biogeo/index.md

     }
     write(state_desc_str, file=out_fn+".state_labels.txt")

-As with the previous analysis, we’ll brazenly assume we know the dated species phylogeny without error.
+As with the previous analysis, we'll brazenly assume we know the dated species phylogeny without error.

     tree <- readTrees(tree_fn)[1]

-Next, we’ll read and structure our paleogeographic data.
+Next, we'll read and structure our paleogeographic data.
 Read in the list of minimum and maximum ages of island formation

     time_bounds <- readDataDelimitedFile(file=times_fn, delimiter=" ")